chottokun/mpc_memos/README.md

 ## 1. Overview

 This project is a FastAPI application that provides a privacy-focused, ephemeral Memo Service.
-It allows clients (like AI agents or frontends) to save, search, and manage textual memos that have a configurable Time-to-Live (TTL).
+It allows clients (like AI agents or frontends) to save, search, and manage textual memos with a configurable Time-to-Live (TTL).

-The core design principle is **privacy by design**: the server only accepts a `memo` content field and does not handle or store any other form of raw user text.
-This allows for powerful semantic search capabilities on short-term notes without holding sensitive raw data.
+The core design principle is **minimalism**: the server primarily focuses on the `memo` content, which enables powerful semantic search capabilities for short-term notes.

 The API is also exposed as a set of tools for AI agents using `fastapi-mcp`.